Ezward/Esp32CameraRover2/docs/rover_firmware.md

 ```
 So you can remove `-D USE_WHEEL_ENCODERS=1` and `-D SERIAL_DISABLE=1`, then the serial output will work, but encoders will not (and so speed control, pose estimation and go to goal behavior will not work correctly).

-Note also that if you want to surface information from the rover, you might think about sending this back to the web client via the websocket interface.
+Note also that if you want to surface information from the rover, you might think about sending this back to the web client via the websocket interface rather than the serial port.

 #### Finding the Rover's IP address
-- Since the wheel encoders use the serial pins, we must disable wheel encoders in order to allow the rover to print it's IP address to the serial output so we can capture it.
-Once you boot the rover with encoders disabled and serial output connected, you will see the rover print it's IP address on startup.
-You should right that IP address down.
-Further, you will want to configure your router so it always assigns that IP address to your rover, this is often called Address Reservation.
-That process is specific to your router
+You will probably want disable encoders and [enable serial output](#enabling_serial_output) when you first compile and download the firmware, so you can find the IP address of the rover.
+When serial output is enabled, the rover will print it's IP address to the serial output on startup.
+Alternatively, you can use your WIFI router's administration UI to find the IP address that it assigned to the rover; see your router's documentation.
+Once you do that, you can use the WIFI router's administration UI to pin the rover to that IP address, so you will always know the rover's IP when it connects to that router.
+That is often called Address Reservation in the router's software; see your router's documentation.

 ### Firmware Internals
 TODO